nLab Hilbert's Theorem 90

 (Hilbert) Suppose KK be a finite Galois extension of a field kk, with a cyclic Galois group G=gG = \langle g \rangle of order nn.
 Regard the multiplicative group K *K^\ast as a GG-module.
 Then the group cohomology of GG with coefficients in K *K^\ast – the Galois cohomology – satisfies

-Before embarking on the proof, we recall from the article projective resolution that if G=C nG = C_n is a finite cyclic group of order nn, then there is a projective resolution of \mathbb{Z} as trivial GG-module:
+For the following, note (see here), that if G=C nG = C_n is a finite cyclic group of order nn, then there is a projective resolution of \mathbb{Z} as a trivial GG-module:

 where the map G\mathbb{Z}G \to \mathbb{Z} is induced from the trivial group homomorphism G1G \to 1 (hence is the map that forms the sum of all coefficients of all group elements), and where DD, NN are multiplication by special elements in G\mathbb{Z}G, also denoted DD, NN: